-I am ITA’s Digital Marketing Specialist.
-Working with our team on SEO, public relations, website edits, and social media, I am continually working on how we can build a better ITA and experience for our students.
+I am a Marketing Manager at ITA.
+Working with our team on SEO, public relations, website edits, and social media, I am always searching for solutions on how we can build a better ITA and experience for our students.

 Since I was a kid, I have loved the idea of exploring the world and seeing new places.
 I would read massive atlases and travel books plotting adventures and where I would need to visit.
 My family did a lot of road trips and vacations growing up, and it definitely instilled a sense in me to keep on traveling.

 Having been lucky enough to see many countries so far, it’s really exciting to immerse myself in a new place and enjoy a different culture than my own.
 Though I didn’t teach abroad, studying and living in Italy definitely made an impact on how I saw the world and the US, and it wasn’t just an appreciation for cappuccinos and pasta!

 After trying acting (another passion of mine) for a few years post-college, being at ITA is truly a full circle of doing what the kid reading atlases was dreaming about.